vietpham1911/Bachelor-Thesis/README.md

 ## Final Goal

-The ultimate aim was to broaden the application of this document classification system to encompass a variety of public ideas.
-This extension sought to provide a deeper understanding of the progression of social science ideas in the public domain.
-Additionally, it aimed to aid social scientists in retrieving and updating their analysis of how these ideas were represented and evolved in newspaper articles.
+The goal was to get a deeper understanding of the progression of social science ideas in the news.
+Additionally, it aimed to aid social scientists by automatically retrieving and updating their analysis of how these ideas were represented and evolved in newspaper articles.

 ## Contributions

 This thesis contributed to the field by providing a novel approach to understanding the dissemination and evolution of social science ideas in the media.
-The use of NLP and machine learning offered a groundbreaking method for large-scale, efficient analysis.
+The use of NLP and machine learning offered a method for large-scale, efficient analysis.